This is a foreign exchange guide to Western Sahara, the Moroccan Dirham currency plus sending MAD transfers and travel tips.

 - You specify the local or Moroccan Dirham amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

 - Once your funds are received by the provider the converted MAD amount will be transfered to the recipient account you specify in Western Sahara.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Moroccan Dirham deposited into the recipient bank account in Western Sahara and less margins and fees kept by the banks!
+Use our Send to MAD calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Moroccan Dirham deposited into the recipient bank account and less margins and fees kept by the banks!